neo4j-product-examples/graphrag-package-1.8-examples/README.md

 - Python >= 3.13
 - OpenAI API access (API key required)
-- Neo4j database (local or remote)
+- Neo4j database (local or remote) - Make sure to populate your `.env` file as above
 - PDF medical reports in the `reports/` directory

 ## Troubleshooting